datacamp/viewflow/README.md

 *Please note that the implementation of the Python view should be considered as beta.
 It is a newer implementation of the Python view that we use at DataCamp.*

 A Python view is created based on a Python script.
-This script must contain at least one function that has the view's description metadata in its docstring and that returns a Pandas dataframe.
+This script must contain at least one function with the view's description metadata in its docstring, which returns a Pandas dataframe.

 Here's an example of a Python view: